Materials graph tutorial – Lens Studio

 To get this animated result, make sure you add a Time Elapsed node to the value that goes into the Offset of the Voronoi noise.
 And set a custom Scale in the Voronoi noise.

 Multiply the Offset input by the same value as the noise scale, but also multiply it with another value that makes it look less stretched.
 A factor of 10 is ideal.

 This is what the graph looks like after these changes:

 Now, we need to make this work in all three directions.
 Copy the Swizzles twice, plug them in the other two noises, and add random big numbers (like 1000 and 2000) to their seeds.
 This will make sure we don’t get any visible repetition.

 Multiply the noises together, and that should be all!
 The graph is too big to show on a screenshot, but you can download the subgraph and check if out for yourself!
 (Example project + subgraph with comments!)

 I also added some other features to it, like switching between seeing the noise or the cells output.
-And quick customizations to the noise, like brightness and offset, which saves some time when you’re working with it.

 Here’s a demo of what the Triplanar Voronoi can do, applied to the vertex positions (along normals).

 This Lens Studio project file is included in the downloads down below, as well as the subgraph file!